tkeijock/k8s-eks-showcase/README.md

 ## EKS overview

 When working with Kubernetes, we rely on a cluster to provide the underlying infrastructure required to run and manage containerized applications.
 In a traditional on-premises setup, provisioning and maintaining this infrastructure manually is time-consuming and operationally heavy.

-AWS EKS removes that burden by providing a fully managed Kubernetes control plane, while EC2 instances serve as scalable and highly available worker nodes that I manage directly through kubectl commands.
+AWS EKS removes that burden by providing a fully managed Kubernetes control plane, while EC2 instances serve as scalable and highly available worker nodes that I manage directly through kubectl.

-Although the main goal of this repository is to deploy a real application to EKS, every configuration is first validated in a lightweight local Kubernetes cluster using Minikube.
+Although the goal of this repository is to deploy a real application to EKS, all manifests are validated in a lightweight local Kubernetes cluster beforehand to ensure correctness before reaching the cloud environment.
-This approach allows me to test manifests, networking, service exposure, and component interactions before moving to a production-grade environment in AWS.

 ## Development → Production Flow

-To avoid deploying untested configurations directly into EKS, I use Minikube as my local development environment.
-Minikube runs a complete Kubernetes cluster inside a single virtual machine, combining the control plane and worker node into one environment.
-This makes it ideal for experimentation, debugging, and early validation of deployments and services.
+To perform safe and iterative testing, Minikube is used as the first step of the deployment workflow.
+It provides a full Kubernetes cluster inside a single virtual machine, making it ideal for rapid experimentation, debugging, and early validation of deployments and service behavior.

-In this project, Minikube runs inside a single EC2 instance.
-Since the instance itself is already virtualized, no additional hypervisor (such as VirtualBox) is needed.
-Using Minikube prevents the overhead of provisioning multiple EC2 instances to manually configure them as Kubernetes nodes to form a cluster — an effort that only becomes necessary when progressing to a real EKS deployment.
+In this project, Minikube runs directly on an EC2 instance.
+Since the instance itself is already virtualized, no additional hypervisor is required.
+This setup enables testing Kubernetes components in a controlled, cloud-based environment without the overhead provisioning multiple EC2 instances to form a multi-node cluster — something only necessary once transitioning to EKS.

 ## Demo Application Overview

-The demo application is a simple Dashboard that uses Redis as its backend storage layer.
+This repository contains a lightweight demo application used to practice Kubernetes concepts in a realistic, multi-component environment.

-This application is interesting because it naturally creates multiple components — a Redis Master, a Redis Slave, and a Front-end — giving us a realistic multi-container scenario inside Kubernetes.
+The application consists of three parts deployment — a Frontend, a Redis Leader, and a Redis Follower — which provides a practical scenario for exploring deployments, services, DNS-based communication, and testing multi-pod interactions.

-This structure allows us to experiment with deployments, services, and inter-component communication in a way that resembles a real production environment.
-The goal isn’t to build or improve the application itself, but to use it as a lightweight, practical example while I focus on Kubernetes deployments, service exposure, port and connectivity testing, and validating the full development-to-production workflow.
+The goal here is not to develop or enhance the application itself.
+Instead, this project serves as a hands-on learning environment where I experiment with:

+- Kubernetes deployments and service exposure

+- Internal networking and pod-to-pod communication

+- Port testing and connectivity validation

+- Development-to-production workflow simulation

-This structure allows us to experiment with deployments, services, and inter-component communication in a way that resembles a real production environment.
+This setup gives us a structure that resembles a production environment while keeping everything lightweight and easy to reproduce.

-The goal isn’t to build or improve the application itself, but to use it as a lightweight, practical example while I focus on Kubernetes deployments, service exposure, port and connectivity testing, and validating the full development-to-production workflow.
+For details on how this application is deployed in a cloud-aligned development environment, including Minikube inside EC2 and subsequent validation before moving to AWS EKS, see the deployment guide:

+👉 docs/deployment.md

 ---
 This repository is organized into separate guides to keep the workflow clear and structured:

-- **Environment Setup (EC2, Docker, Kubectl, Minikube)**
+- ** Dev: Environment Setup (EC2, Docker, Kubectl, Minikube)**
   👉 [docs/01-environment-setup.md](docs/01-environment-setup.md)
-- **Demo Application Deployment (Redis + Dashboard)**
+- **Dev: Demo Application Deployment (Redis + Dashboard)**
   👉 [docs/02-demo-app-deploy.md](docs/02-demo-app-deploy.md)